polca/premise/docs/extract.rst

 Air emissions
 *************

-*premise* relies on projections from the air emissions model GAINS_ to adjust the emissions of pollutants for different sectors.
+*premise* relies on projections from the air emissions models GAINS-EU_ and GAINS-IAM_ to adjust the emissions of pollutants for different sectors.
 As with efficiencies, *premise* stores the change in emissions (called *scaling factor*) of a given technology relative to 2020.
 This is based on the fact that the emissions of